ml-eval/ml-eval.github.io/_pages/01_call_for_papers.md

 [5] Dacrema, M.F., Cremonesi, P. and Jannach, D., 2019, September.
 Are we really making much progress?
 A worrying analysis of recent neural recommendation approaches.
 In Proceedings of the 13th ACM Conference on Recommender Systems (pp. 101-109)

-RL
+Reinforcement Learning

-[6] Agarwal, R., Schwarzer, M., Castro, P. S., Courville, A., & Bellemare, M. G. (2021).
+[6] Agarwal, R., Schwarzer, M., Castro, P. S., Courville, A. C., & Bellemare, M. (2021).
 Deep reinforcement learning at the edge of the statistical precipice.
-NeurIPS.
+Advances in Neural Information Processing Systems, 34.

 [7] Chan, S. C., Fishman, S., Korattikara, A., Canny, J., & Guadarrama, S. (2019, September).
 Measuring the Reliability of Reinforcement Learning Algorithms.
 In International Conference on Learning Representations.